Real-Abdureh/paylite/README.md

-# This is a prototype for paylite payment system
+# This is a prototype for Paylite payment system